Warning-Signs-of-a-Narcissistic-Abusive-Relationship, blog post, Flourishing Hope Counseling, Kingsville, Texas

 Self-medicating

 Narcissists are highly internally irritable individuals who may knowingly and unknowingly participate in self-medicating behaviors.
-Many of the examples listed below are needed on a daily/consistent basis for them.
+Many of the examples listed below are needed on a daily/consistent basis.

 Examples: